Dunelm Group’s (DNLM) Buy Rating Reiterated at Peel Hunt

-Dunelm Group (LON:DNLM)‘s stock had its “buy” rating reiterated by research analysts at Peel Hunt in a research note issued to investors on Monday, ThisIsMoney.Co.Uk reports.
+Dunelm Group (LON:DNLM)‘s stock had its “buy” rating reiterated by equities research analysts at Peel Hunt in a research report issued to clients and investors on Wednesday, LSE.Co.UK reports.
+They presently have a GBX 1,250 ($16.44) price target on the stock.
+Peel Hunt’s price objective points to a potential downside of 4.29% from the company’s current price.

-Several other brokerages also recently weighed in on DNLM.
-HSBC raised their price target on Dunelm Group from GBX 800 ($10.52) to GBX 920 ($12.10) and gave the company a “hold” rating in a report on Friday, December 6th.
-UBS Group cut Dunelm Group to a “neutral” rating and raised their target price for the stock from GBX 930 ($12.23) to GBX 1,070 ($14.08) in a research report on Friday, January 10th.
-Finally, Royal Bank of Canada lifted their target price on Dunelm Group from GBX 850 ($11.18) to GBX 1,000 ($13.15) and gave the company a “sector performer” rating in a research note on Tuesday, December 10th.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and one has assigned a buy rating to the company.
-The company has an average rating of “Hold” and an average target price of GBX 1,004.17 ($13.21).
+DNLM has been the topic of several other research reports.
+Royal Bank of Canada increased their price target on Dunelm Group from GBX 850 ($11.18) to GBX 1,000 ($13.15) and gave the company a “sector performer” rating in a report on Tuesday, December 10th.
+Peel Hunt reiterated a “buy” rating and set a GBX 1,325 ($17.43) price objective (up previously from GBX 1,250 ($16.44)) on shares of Dunelm Group in a report on Monday.
+UBS Group cut Dunelm Group to a “neutral” rating and lifted their price objective for the company from GBX 930 ($12.23) to GBX 1,070 ($14.08) in a report on Friday, January 10th.
+Finally, HSBC lifted their price objective on Dunelm Group from GBX 800 ($10.52) to GBX 920 ($12.10) and gave the company a “hold” rating in a report on Friday, December 6th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and two have issued a buy rating to the company.
+The stock presently has an average rating of “Hold” and a consensus price target of GBX 1,058.33 ($13.92).

 About Dunelm Group